This post may contain affiliate links. Please read my disclosure policy.

 Mussels are delicious when fresh, but they can be a dangerous source of seafood poisoning if not chosen correctly.

-Personally I always try to avoid them during the hot season, neither buying them or ordering them at restaurants.
-The heat makes seafood more susceptible to attract bacteria.
+Personally, I always try to avoid mussels during the hot season, neither buying them or ordering them at restaurants.

 - Discharge any open or broken mussels